Hub-Mo-Amotek/E-commerce-webshop/README.md

 ```

 ### Snehal
+  >  I learned a lot theough this project.
+>
-    I learned a lot theough this project.
-Had taken part in each and every phase of project from planning till the end result.
+  > Had taken part in each and every phase of project, from planning till the end result.
+>
+  > In the beginning we thought about different front-back languages Vanilla JS and PHP(MVC), MYSQL.
+>
-    In the beginning we thought about different front-back languages and afterwards we changed it to some spicy combination like Tailwind, React, PHP and MariaDb.
-So, we were in learning and implmenting phase.
+  >But, afterwards we changed it to some spicy combination like Tailwind, React, PHP and MariaDb.
+>
+ > So, we were in learning and implmenting phase.
 Learned how to use axios to communicate between frontend and backend.
+>
-    In the beginning, I didn't agree with Wendy's way of scrum things but afterwards as she explains things I like her way and follow the task accordingly.
+  > In the beginning, I didn't agree with Wendy's way of scrum things but afterwards as she explains things I like her way and follow the task accordingly.
+>

-    And last but not least, during this group project journey I learned a lot from everyone.
+> And last but not least, during this group project journey I learned a lot from everyone.
-    Wendy : keep things on track.
+> **Wendy** : keep things on track.
 Take everyone together.
-    Zeno : Stick to the task and finish it above expectation.
+> **Zeno** : Stick to the task and finish it above expectation.
-    Mo : Stay calm and keep working.
+> **Mo** : Stay calm and keep working.
 Don't stress.
-    Vlad : Search and struggle until you get solution.
+> **Vlad** : Search and struggle until you get solution.